CapsAdmin/moondust/readme.md

 At the moment it roughly supports 32 and 64 bit general purpose registers, indirect addressing, displacement and scaling.

 It looks like this at the moment using the high level wrapper.
-Syntax resembles intel style using the high level wrapper.
+Syntax resembles intel style.

 ```lua
 local asm = require("assembler")